Skip to content

 One of the real values of looking at Cicero’s synthesis of all of this in the first book of Academic Questions is that Cicero had access to living experts in these philosophies and to the original texts in many cases that the philosophers were working with.
 Cicero had been educated by many philosophers of these schools himself, and yet Cicero was not himself a philosopher.
 One advantage that gives to Cicero is that we who are not professional philosophers ourselves often have difficulty in separating out what’s really important from what’s not really important.
 Cicero was a man of action.
 He was a leader of his society, he was involved in the events of his time, and he knew that there were certain things that are important in philosophy for practical life, and he also would’ve known that there were many things that were not so important.
 So when Cicero decides to talk about something, you’ve got the analysis of a man of action who was involved in the world, and who’s not some ivory tower egghead who’s consumed with chasing rabbits.
 Cicero is the type person who is looking for practical implications of these philosophical issues, and so when he chooses to tell us about something, he’s telling us about it from the perspective of someone who really wants to understand it and use it and discard those aspects that might not be immediately useful.

-That’s where Varro said that in order to explain all these things, we must have recourse to geometry, since it is in the language of geometry and similar abstract sciences that those who believe that there’s an outside supernatural force have to have recourse to explain their positions to the extent that they can because as Vero says, who would be able to comprehend those assertions about life and manners and desires if they don’t understand this type of abstract reasoning tied to geometry, which allegedly gives the academic philosophers an understanding of the true nature of things.
-And then at the end of our discussion last week, we reached the middle of section two of this first book where right after saying that you need things like geometry in order to understand the true nature of things.
-He says, for those men referring to ammonia binus, the epicurus are so simple as to think that the good of a sheep and of a man are the same thing.
+That’s where Varro said that in order to explain all these things, we must have recourse to geometry, since it is in the language of geometry and similar abstract sciences that those who believe that there’s an outside supernatural force have to have recourse to explain their positions to the extent that they can — because, as Varro says, who would be able to comprehend those assertions about life and manners and desires if they don’t understand this type of abstract reasoning tied to geometry, which allegedly gives the academic philosophers an understanding of the true nature of things.
+And then at the end of our discussion last week, we reached the middle of section two of this first book, where right after saying that you need things like geometry in order to understand the true nature of things, he says — “for those men” referring to Amafinius and the Epicureans — “are so simple as to think that the good of a sheep and of a man are the same thing.”
 That’s what we’re going to talk about for much of today.
 And so Joshua, let us know if you have any thoughts at the moment and read for us the second section of section two.

 Joshua: